artemave/REST-assured/README.markdown

 Various options (such as ssl, port, db credentials, etc.) are available through command line options.
 Check out `rest-assured -h` to see what they are.

 NOTE that although sqlite is an extremely handy option (especially with :memory:), I found it sometimes locking tables under non-trivial load.
-Hence there is a plan B - mysql.
+Hence there is a Plan B - mysql.
 But may be that is just me sqliting it wrong.

 ## Doubles

-Double is a stub/mock of HTTP request.
-You create a double that has the same request fullpath and method as the one your app is sending to a dependency and then convience your app that rest-assured is that dependency (by making endpoints configurable).
+Double is a stub/spy of HTTP request.
+Create a double that has the same request fullpath and method as the one your app is sending to a dependant service and then convience your app that rest-assured is that dependency (hint: by making endpoints configurable).

 ### Ruby Client API

 Rest-assured provides client library to work with doubles.
 Check out 'Ruby API' section in [documentation](https://www.relishapp.com/artemave/rest-assured) for full reference.

-First set it up in env.rb/spec_helper.rb:
+Set it up first in env.rb/spec_helper.rb:

 ```ruby
 require 'rest-assured/client'